plasticbugs/3dstxt/README.markdown

 ### Amazon S3 (for user profile image uploads)
 Get an [Amazon S3 account](http://aws.amazon.com/s3/).
 It's free as long as you're not pushing too much data!
 Create a unique bucket on S3 and add your bucket name to the config.yml file.

+### Host Name
+This is the domain name that will serve as the 'from' name in email alerts and notifications that the app generates

 ## S3.YML
 Using the same S3 Account from above, enter your Access Key ID and Secret Access Key from your S3 Account in the s3.yml file.